niplav/site/masturbation_and_attractiveness.md

 Daygame is based on *vibe* and *momentum*, so the first 70 approaches during abstinence could improve the second 70 approaches after abstinence.

-To lessen this effect, I tried to get into the groove of approaching for several months before the experiment, starting in July 2024 (a month before starting the period of abstinence), and increasing the intensity of daygame to prepare for having to do 70 approaches for the experiment.
+To lessen this effect, I tried to get into the groove of approaching for several months before the experiment, starting in July 2024 (several months before starting the period of abstinence), and increasing the intensity of daygame to prepare for having to do 70 approaches for the experiment.

 (I don't think I could've done 70 approaches in a few days from cold start anyway.)